It’s hard to find good information about the benefits of olive oil.

 With that said, let’s get started…

 Olive oil is a plant-based oil that has been used for cooking and consumption since the ancient Greeks.
+You can learn about the best olive oil for cooking here.

 It’s rich in monounsaturated fats, which are known to help reduce cholesterol levels.
 It also contains vitamins A, D, E and K, as well as antioxidants that may protect against health issues.